DaudAhmad0303/guide-from-generating-ssh-key-to-deploying-spring-bot-app/README.md

 ### Enable SSH on Ubuntu

 #### 1. Install open-ssh server
 To install openssh-server run the following command in the terminal.
-Open terminal by shortcut command `ctrl + alt + T`.
+Open the terminal by shortcut command `ctrl + alt + T`.
 ```
 sudo apt install openssh-server -y
 ```